Some half a million years ago, Peking man lived in Zhoukoudian, in the southwestern suburbs of Beijing. The climate of

 suffered the same fate as the rest of China, hobbling along like an old camel without a sense of direction.
 The Chinese

-People¡¯s Liberation Army formally entered Beijing on January 31, 1949, opening a new chapter in the long history
+People¡¯s Liberation Army formally entered Beijing on January 31, 1949, opening a new chapter in the long history of

-establishment of the People¡¯s Republic of China, with Beijing as its capital.
+of the People¡¯s Republic of China, with Beijing as its capital.

 The city has changed totally since then.
-It has expanded from its old confines within the nine gates of the Inner City
+It has expanded from its old confines within the nine gates of the Inner City wall

-and Deshengmen) to the seven outer gates (Dongbianmen, Guangqumen, Xibianmen, Guang¡¯ anmen, Yongdingmen,
+Deshengmen) to the seven outer gates (Dongbianmen, Guangqumen, Xibianmen, Guang¡¯ anmen, Yongdingmen,

-Zuoanmen and Youanmen) and out into the suburbs, Beijing now covers an area of about 750 square kilometers,
+Zuoanmen and Youanmen) and out into the suburbs, Beijing now covers an area of about 750 square kilometers, which

-which includes a dozen new living districts built on the outskirts of town.
+includes a dozen new living districts built on the outskirts of town.

 New buildings like the International Post Office and Bank of China have been built along the Second Ring Road, the